chili-publish/grafx-documentation/docs/GraFx-Studio/guides/cropping/index.md

 ### Arrow

-Use the arrow-tool to manually position the image in the crop frame.
+Use the arrow-tool to manually poisition the image in the crop frame.

 ![screenshot-fullwidth](manual-position.png)